 It’s amazing how many people, especially in the business world, will result in using fear as a motivating factor while ignoring the many benefits that would result from willingful effort.
 Harsh words, unrealistic deadlines, the threat of termination from work; all of which can make an employee feel like they are walking on a minefield.
-And no one runs in a minefield; people are on high alert, cautious, quiet and they silently agree with you even (and especially) when you are wrong.
+And no one runs in a minefield, they walk carefully and slowly- too slow for your liking.
+When your people are on high alert, they are cautious, quiet and they silently agree with you even (and especially) when you are wrong.

 Real teamwork can only be acquired by establishing the proper motive to induce friendly coordination of effort.